 My Experience in Shuttle Mediation.

-In family law we endeavor to avoid litigation in the Courts if at all possible.
+In family law, we endeavour to avoid litigation in the Courts if at all possible.
 How can this be achieved?

 Negotiations between the parties themselves or by without prejudice negotiations with solicitors.
-In the later form of negotiation the meetings with clients can take place in the solicitor’s meeting rooms or at some neutral venue.
+In the later form of negotiation, the meetings with clients can take place in the solicitor’s meeting rooms or at some neutral venue.
 The Law Society has specific facilities for this purpose.
-Without prejudice negotiations means exactly that.
+Without prejudice, negotiations mean exactly that.
 No information provided in the meetings can be made known or distributed to other parties outside the negotiations which have taken place without the consent of the parties involved.